 Discrimination by protocol means blocking or allowing certain types of traffic based solely on the type of protocol it uses.
 For example, internet providers might ban high-speed internet users from using popular file-sharing protocols such as BitTorrent.

 Internet service providers might decide to encourage the use of specific services through their own private networks to discriminate on which data type is counted against bandwidth caps.

-ISPs prioritizing certain type of data impacts you as a user because if you exceed a data cap limit, you’d have to pay additional fees.
+ISPs prioritizing certain types of data impacts you as a user because if you exceed a data cap limit, you'd have to pay additional fees.
 And no one likes paying more and having limited options, right?!

 For example, some internet providers might support Facebook, making it load faster than another similar platform and also taking less out of your data limit.
-That way, you’re given incentive to choose Facebook over its competitors.
+That way, you’re given the incentive to choose Facebook over its competitors.
 A similar example is making Amazon load more slowly than Netflix, or vice versa.

 Of course, making a deal with a specific company might benefit financially your internet provider, but you will have to pay more or change your habits.
 On top of that, you’ll know you’re being manipulated.
 This would be the unfair world you’ll have to live in.

 Discrimination by IP Addresses